 ShockStop Stem Options Guide

-The ShockStop Stem vhandlebar clamp is 31.8 mm which is compatible with many modern bikes, without the need for shims.
+The ShockStop Stem handlebar clamp is 31.8 mm which is compatible with most modern bikes, without the need for shims.

 - 25.4 mm is common on bikes with flat handlebars

 - 26.0 mm is common on older road bikes with drop handlebars

 - There are other less common sizes that we do not provide shims for.

 The easiest way to determine your handlebar size is to see if it's printed on the handlebar.
 This will require removing your current stem faceplate.

 If you can't find the printed size, there are a couple ways you can measure your handlebar:

 Best method: Use a pair of calipers to directly measure the diameter or take your bike to the local bike shop and they will be able to measure it for you.